saleh88hbg/RPSLS-GAME-MS2/README.md

   - The user will have the ability to play three "cards" gestures.
   - The score point in game is linked to the rounds, for each win/round will increase the score.
   - Information regarding who won the round will appear on screen.
-  - Information regarding who won the whole game will appear on screen "Only if game rounds set to 5 or 10 rounds.
+  - Information regarding who won the whole game will appear on screen "Only if game rounds set to 1 or 5 or 10 rounds.
   - The chosen card/gesture will elevate to the play deck.

 ![In game mode Classic](assets/img/readmeimg/ingameclassic.png)